Cliff House, San Francisco: First Cliff House (1863–1894)

 Anecdotal stories claim that in 1858 Samuel Brannan paid $1,500 for lumber salvaged from a ship that foundered on the rocky shore's basalt cliffs near Seal Rocks and built the first Cliff House.
 While Brannan may have constructed a building there, no historical evidence of this building exists and its role in the origin of the Cliff House remains apocryphal.

 The Cliff House was built by Senator John Buckley and C. C. Butler, opened in 1863 and leased to Captain Junius G. Foster.
 It was a long trek on foot from the city and the restaurant hosted mostly horseback riders, small-game hunters or picnickers on day outings.
 With the opening of the privately built Point Lobos toll road a year later, the Cliff House became a Sunday destination among the carriage trade.
 Later the builders of the toll road constructed a two-mile speedway adjacent to it where well-to-do San Franciscans raced their horses along the way.
 On weekends, there was little room at the Cliff House hitching racks for tethering the horses for the thousands of rigs.
 Soon, omnibus, railways and streetcar lines made it to near Lone Mountain where passengers transferred to stagecoach lines to the beach.
 The growth of Golden Gate Park attracted beach travelers, in search of meals and a look at the sea lions sunning themselves on Seal Rocks just off the cliffs, to visit the area.
 In 1877, the toll road, now Geary Street, was purchased by the city for approximately $25,000.

 In 1883, after a few years of downturn, the Cliff House was bought by Adolph Sutro, who had made a fortune in silver by solving the problems of ventilating and draining the mines of Nevada's Comstock Lode.
-After a few years of quiet management by J. M. Wilkens, the Cliff House was severely damaged when the schooner Parallel, abandoned with burning oil lamps and a cargo including dynamite powder, exploded while aground at Lands End early in the morning of January 16, 1887.
+After a few years of quiet management by James M. Wilkins, the Cliff House was severely damaged when the schooner Parallel, abandoned with burning oil lamps and a cargo including dynamite powder, exploded while aground at Lands End early in the morning of January 16, 1887.
 The blast was heard a hundred miles away and demolished the entire north wing of the tavern.
 The building was repaired, but was later completely destroyed by fire on Christmas night 1894 due to a defective flue.
-Wilkens was unable to save the guest register, which included the signatures of three U.S. Presidents and dozens of world-famous visitors.
+Wilkins was unable to save the guest register, which included the signatures of three U.S. Presidents and dozens of world-famous visitors.
 This incarnation of the Cliff House, with its various extensions, had lasted for 31 years.